-Stuffed Pork Loin is the perfect easy holiday meal.
+Stuffed Pork Tenderloin is the perfect easy holiday meal.
 Though it has a few simple ingredients and is simple to make, it is a show stopper!

 Nathan and I are always in a conundrum about what to do on Christmas Eve.
 We went to be in our own beds Christmas night so we can have Christmas morning here.
 And we also don’t have anyone close by that we can spend Christmas Even with.